RogerTech.uk

 security.

-Email addresses, text messages and phone numbers can be
+Email addresses, text messages and land-line phone

 So it is technically possible for someone to: